JCorellaFSL/Nebula-Protocol/TEMPLATE_CONSTELLATION_1.5_BASIC_UI.md

 - [ ] **Dependencies Resolved:** No blocking issues from Phase 1
 - [ ] **Risks Noted:** Risk register updated with issues found

-## Quality Gate: Phase 1.5 Completion Review
+## Star Gate: Constellation 1.5 Completion Review

 ### Review Questions
 1. **Can someone use this app?** (Must be YES to proceed)